 Ethics in Emergency Medicine Training

-The use of live animals in emergency medicine residency training was once common.
-Today, however, the majority of these programs, which follow medical school for physicians going into the specialty of emergency medicine, use nonanimal teaching methods.
+The use of live animals to train emergency medicine residents was once common.
+Today, however, the majority of these programs, which follow medical school for physicians going into the specialty of emergency medicine, use only nonanimal teaching methods.

 Animals in Emergency Medicine Residencies

-Animals used in these training programs experience numerous invasive procedures and are killed at the end of the training.
+Animals used in these training programs experience numerous invasive procedures and are killed either during or at the end of the training session.
 The anatomical differences between the animals and humans render this type of training ineffective.

-In 2013, PCRM began a nationwide survey of emergency medicine residency programs.
-Because of the large number of facilities in the United States the survey is ongoing, but the results thus far are encouraging.
+In 2013, the Physicians Committee began a nationwide survey of emergency medicine residency programs, which was eventually expanded to include Canada.
+Because of the large number of facilities in the United States and Canada the survey is ongoing, but the results thus far are encouraging.
 See the current results >